perymimon/react-anime-manager/README.md

 states = useAnimeManager( tracking [,key|options])

 options = {
-    // case-sensitive string represented object's key-name that can identify each item of the tracking array.
+    // case-sensitive string represented item's key that identify each item of the tracking array.
-    // `key` can be set literal at the second parameter or,if object is provide, inside the object options.
+    // `key` can be set literal at the second parameter or inside option object.
-    // `key` used when tracking is object or array of objects.
-If tracking is primitive that parameter is not
+    // it mandatory when tracking are object or array of objects. and optional when tracking are primitive
-    //  mandatory and the actual value of the primitive can be used as the key.
+    //  or array of primitives, when it not provide the `item` imself used as key
     // `useAnimeManager(tracking, 'id')`
     // `useAnimeManager(tracking, {key:'id'})`
     key:'id',